Primary Pigmented Nodular Adrenocortical Disease (PPNAD)

 Causes:

-1. Genetic Mutations: PPNAD is often caused by genetic mutations that are passed down from parents to their children.
+1. Mutations: PPNAD is often caused by genetic mutations that are passed down from parents to their children.
 These mutations affect the adrenal glands’ ability to regulate hormone production.

-2. Inherited Conditions: PPNAD can be associated with inherited conditions like Carney Complex, a genetic disorder that affects various parts of the body, including the adrenal glands.
+2. Conditions: PPNAD can be associated with inherited conditions like Carney Complex, a genetic disorder that affects various parts of the body, including the adrenal glands.

 3. Sporadic Cases: In some cases, PPNAD can occur without a known genetic cause.
 These cases are considered sporadic.